okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab-2-create-resources/index.md

 # Tutorial 2: Create resources for your environment

-In this tutorial, you use Terraform to create the resources required to make your org functional in the **preview** branch in Github.
+In this tutorial, you use Terraform to create the resources required to make your org functional in the **preview** branch in GitHub.
 The tutorial takes you through creating the resources, applying the plan, and demonstrating the functions of the newly created org.
 You can apply this when adding new environments like a staging environment or provisioning a new tenant.

 For each of the following cases, you:

 1. Select the `preview` branch in GitHub, if necessary.
 2. Edit one or more existing `.tf` files in your GitHub repo.
-3. Add new resources to the file(s).
+3. Add new resources to the files.
 4. Commit your changes in GitHub.
 5. Verify that the plan runs automatically on your workspace **Overview** page.